 Key takeaways

-• You should keep records of your wallet-to-wallet transfers to easily calculate capital gains and losses in the case of a future disposal.
+- Transferring crypto between wallets you own is not taxable.
+However, you should keep records of these transfers to calculate your capital gains and losses in the future.

 In this guide, we’ll break down everything you need to know about the tax consequences of wallet-to-wallet transfers (and share an easy way to avoid tax issues down the road).